ELOQUENCEAI/eloquence/WP2/README.md

 ## Work Package 2
 This work package focuses on research and development to enhance natural language understanding through advanced multilingual LLMs, with an emphasis on safety-critical applications.
-It also aims to develop efficient methods for handling spontaneous speech and adapting LLMs to the conversational domain, ensuring accurate and meaningful dialogues
+It also aims to develop efficient methods for handling spontaneous speech and adapting LLMs to the conversational domain, ensuring accurate and meaningful dialogues.

 ### Submodules